PERMANENT ESTABLISHMENT IN SPAIN

 Formalities for incorporation:

-- Public Deed + Trade Register.
+- Public Deed + Commercial Register.

 Minimum capital stock: